 Your teen is at a very difficult stage in their life emotionally and socially.
 As such, they could be dealing with overwhelming emotions.
 Because they’re not yet fully equipped on how to handle these feelings, they will often act in ways that are defiant, rebellious, and even dangerous.
 If setting rules, talking to them, providing advice, and following through with consequences isn’t working, there could be something deeper going on.
 Having them talk with a counsellor may be ideal.

 Other signs that your teen may need help is if they’ve started acting out violently, abusing drugs or alcohol, missing days of school, or behaving promiscuously.
 In these instances, they may need counselling, and to enter an adolescent substance abuse program.
 There are also other programs that help teens with behavioural problems that you can turn to in your community.

 Every parent knows that they’re going to get some defiance and rebellion from their growing teenagers, but when it becomes a pattern, it is imperative to act fast.
 Set rules and consequences and make these clear to your defiant teen, address the issue from a calm place, listen to their side and provide advice, then follow-up with the discipline to try and correct the behaviour.
-If your defiant teen has become a threat to you, your other children, themselves, or their peers, it is time to utilize resources like counsellors, mentors, rehab facilities, and behavioural correction programs to get them back on track.
+If your defiant teen has become a threat to you, your other children, themselves, or their peers, it is time to utilise resources like counsellors, mentors, outpatient rehab facilities, and behavioural correction programs to get them back on track.